-Commencing in December 2016
+Commencing in October 2022

 The emphasis in this programme will be on developing practices that mobilize the resources of clients and professionals in a collaborative way.
 The specific aims are:

-- To develop skills for acting as supervisor, trainer and consultant
+- To develop skills for acting as supervisor, trainer and consultant.

-- To enhance skills for developing social and health care towards more democratic and human practices
+- To enhance skills for developing social and health care towards more democratic and human practices.

 We invite all those interested to apply to the programme.
-The closing date is 5 Sept 2016.
+The closing date is 31 August 2022.

-See below for further information on the training programme, and for full details of the training faculty please click here.
+See below for further information on the training programme, and for details of the training faculty please click here.

 Apply for Training